 Routing users to the right screen using the link

-When a user clicks a Smler deferred link and installs your app:
+When a user clicks a Smler deferred link and then installs your app from the Play Store, four things happen in sequence:

-The Install Referrer contains the link metadata (like query parameters).
+The Install Referrer string attached to the Play Store install contains the link metadata (query parameters like

 dependencies {